gardener/gardener/docs/concepts/apiserver_admission_plugins.md

 It tries to assign a default domain to the `Shoot` if it gets scheduled to a seed that enables DNS for shoots (`.spec.settings.shootDNS.enabled=true`).
 It also validates that the DNS configuration (`.spec.dns`) is not set if the seed disables DNS for shoots.

+## `ShootNodeLocalDNSEnabledByDefault`

+_(disabled by default)_

+This admission controller reacts on `CREATE` operations for `Shoot`s.
+If enabled, it will enable node local dns within the shoot cluster (see [this doc](../usage/node-local-dns.md)) by setting `spec.systemComponents.nodeLocalDNS.enabled=true` for newly created Shoots.
+Already existing Shoots and new Shoots that explicitly disable node local dns (`spec.systemComponents.nodeLocalDNS.enabled=false`) will not be affected by this admission plugin.

 ## `ShootQuotaValidator`

 _(enabled by default)_